-Untreated hypercalcaemia can cause bone thinning, due to the bones losing calcium.
-This can lead to bone damage, including broken bones (fractures) and pain.
+If hypercalcaemia is not treated, it can cause bone thinning (osteoporosis).
+This is because the bones are losing calcium.
+This can damage the bones and increase the risk of broken bones (fractures) and pain.

 High calcium levels in the blood can affect the kidneys.
 Some people develop kidney stones, or their kidneys may become damaged and not work as well.

-Rarely, people with parathyroid cancer have a lump or swelling in their neck.
-This can sometimes cause difficulty swallowing and a hoarse voice.
+Parathyroid cancer is more likely to be diagnosed in people who have a lump or swelling in their neck.
+This sometimes causes difficulty swallowing and a hoarse voice.

 People who have had radiotherapy treatment to their neck area have an increased risk of developing non-cancerous (benign) parathyroid tumours.
-They may also have an increased risk of developing cancer of the parathyroid gland.
+They may also have a higher risk of developing cancer of the parathyroid gland.

-You usually start by seeing your GP, who will examine you and ask about your symptoms and general health.
+You usually start by seeing your GP.
+They will examine you and ask about your symptoms and general health.
 Your GP may arrange tests.
-If they are unsure what the problem is, or think that your symptoms could be caused by cancer, they will refer you to a hospital for specialist advice and treatment.
+They will refer you to a hospital for specialist advice and treatment if they:

-Parathyroid cancer is sometimes diagnosed following a routine blood test, and you may have no symptoms at all.
-If the blood test shows a high calcium level, it may suggest a parathyroid tumour.
+Parathyroid cancer is sometimes diagnosed following a routine blood test.
+You may have no symptoms at all.
+If the blood test shows a very high calcium level, it may suggest a parathyroid tumour.